TurkuNLP/csc-guide/puhti_quick_start.md

 This connects you to your home directory on one of Puhti's two login nodes.
 There are three main [disk areas](https://docs.csc.fi/computing/disk/) on Puhti, `home`, which is user-specific, `projappl`, which is intended for application storage (on a project basis), and `scratch`, where the binaries for a project locate.

 ### Slurm scripts
 While light computing can be done on the login nodes, heavier computing are to be done on the compute nodes.
-To use the compute nodes, jobs need to be submitted through the jobs scheduling system [Slurm](https://slurm.schedmd.com/).
+To use the compute nodes, jobs need to be submitted through the job scheduling system [Slurm](https://slurm.schedmd.com/).
 That is, the commands to be executed are written inside a Slurm script and submitted.
-Example Slurm scripts can be found [here](https://docs.csc.fi/computing/running/creating-job-scripts/) and [here](https://github.com/spyysalo/finbert-text-classification/blob/master/slurm-run-dev.sh).
+Example Slurm scripts can be found [here](https://docs.csc.fi/computing/running/creating-job-scripts/) and [here](https://github.com/TurkuNLP/FinBERT/blob/master/nlpl_tutorial/training_bert.md).

+SLURM only interprets lines that start with `#SBATCH`.
+Slurm scripts are otherwise normal batch scripts that are executed on compute notes, except that they contain these lines.
+If the script (and processes that it invokes) gets killed (e.g. on timeout), the effect is the same as you would get from killing a script running locally.

 In the Slurm script, the _partition_ on which a job is to be executed needs to be specified.
 The partitions can be found [here](https://docs.csc.fi/computing/running/batch-job-partitions/).
 The duration of the queue can depend on the partition, the remaining BUs in the project used, the resources asked for, etc.

 To submit a job, use `sbatch <slurm_script.sh>`.
 To view the status of your submitted and running jobs, use `squeue -u <username>`.
-To display the accounting data for your submitted, running, and finished jobs, use `sacct`.
+To display the accounting data for your submitted, running, and finished jobs, use `sacct`. i.e. *use `SACCT` to view your jobs that have already finished*.
 By default, `sacct` prints out all the jobs that finish/have not finish on the day since midnight.
 To change the default, please refer to its manual by `man sacct`.

 More information on job submission can be found [here](https://docs.csc.fi/computing/running/getting-started/).